-In accordance with the Prospectus and Declaration of Trust, C Units were issued in full at the first issue date to employees of the Investment Advisor.
-There have been no changes in these unitholding up to the date of signing these financial statements.
+In accordance with the Prospectus and Declaration of Trust, C units were issued in full at the first issue date to Hollyport Connected Persons.
+There have been no changes in these unitholdings up to the date of signing these financial statements.